Fluffernuttersandwich/Smorgasbord/Performance_Optimization.md

 | The Descent Mods | -10 to -20 FPS |
 | Rainstorm | -1 to -5 FPS |

+Note: For the WalkerSim mod specifically, ZombiePopulationDensity will effect your FPS.
+The higher the number, the more FPS you will lose.

+SCore adds Fire-Spreads features.
+This can be demanding on servers and low-end hardware.

 ---

 ## 🟢 Performance-Improving Mods